isaqueveras/outis/README.md

 ```

-## Implements the IOutis interface
+## Implements the Interface
-It is necessary to implement the IOutis interface to initialize Watcher.
+It is necessary to implement the Interface interface to initialize Watcher.

 ```go
 package utils